 Status of compliance with respect to the above set of ECSS requirements.
 This can be documented into an ECSS Compliance Matrix (ECM).
 This matrix provides, during the development phase, the actual indication of compliance.

-Change proposals to ECSS documents or to the ECSS System as a whole, provided in the form of an ECSS Change Request at any time; see form and process in Annex A.
+Change proposals to ECSS documents or to the ECSS System as a whole, provided in the form of an ECSS Change Request at any time.
+ECSS Change Requests can be submitted via the ECSS.NL website.

 This information represents important customer feedback because they provide information on how ECSS documents were applied and on how requirements evolved during project life cycle.